arsium/ShellCodeLoaderCSharp/README.md

 This small library allows you to inject shellcode in memory of current launched file.
 Useful to use as red team or in a remote access tool.

-I added some test payloads that I've converted with
+I added some test payloads which I've converted with
 * First with : Donut (https://github.com/TheWover/donut) : turns my payload into raw shellcode
 * Second with HxD Editor (https://mh-nexus.de/en/downloads.php?product=HxD20) : gives me an array of raw bytes from payloads converted with Donut